blocknroll/polish-notation-calc/Readme.md

 #### The Rules

-Don't write tests
+* Don't write tests
-Don't do anything fancy with STDIN/STDOUT
+* Don't do anything fancy with STDIN/STDOUT
-Don't use any extra gems
+* Don't use any extra gems
-Don't use the built-in * or / methods

 #### The Expectations